suniv2017/nodejsdb/README.md

 ### API

-Proposed base API is [here](https://github.com/ypocat/nodejsdb/blob/master/SyncAPI.md).
+Proposed base Synchronous API is [here](https://github.com/ypocat/nodejsdb/blob/master/SyncAPI.md).

+Asynchronous API will be added in the future.

 ### Notes